mmackh/BaseComponents/README.md

 ## Introduction

 BaseComponents aims to provide easily reusable and understandable components to increase productivity with UIKit.
-Formerly written in Objective-C and used extensivly in production, the time has come to transition to Swift.
+Formerly written in Objective-C and used extensively in production, the time has come to transition to Swift.

 Current Version: 0.9